 News and Events

-Recruitment for the Fall 2015 has begun.
+Recruitment for the fall 2015 semester has begun.
 The following are dates a CASE staff member will be available to give information and answer your questions about our programs.
-So find us at the Brooklyn College table the respective fair and bring your questions.
+Fnd us at the Brooklyn College table at the respective fair and bring your questions.
 Check back with us often to see if new schools will be added.

 Internship at the Mayor's Community Affairs Unit